 The root issue is the difference between physical and transition risks.

 - Physical risks arise from damage to property, infrastructure, and land as a result of climate change.
 Think of the 3 million homes in California (25 percent of the state’s 12 million units) that CalFire says are at high risk from wildfires.
-Or the estimated $24 billion in claims insurers faced from California’s 2017 and 2018 wildfire seasons.
+Or the estimated $13 billion in claims insurers faced in 2020 from wildfires in the western US

 - Transition risk, a relatively new area of focus, refers to the economic and financial impact of the global shift to a low- or zero-carbon economy.
 “This transition can be driven by technology, market forces, or policy.
 But as it occurs—gradually or abruptly—it can have an impact on the valuation of assets that are related to the greenhouse gas-emitting sectors,” Jones says.

-More than 200 of the world’s biggest companies, representing around $17 trillion in market capitalization, valued the climate risks to their businesses at nearly $1 trillion, according to a seminal 2019 report from CDP, a non-profit that runs a global environmental disclosure system.
+More than 200 of the world’s biggest companies, representing $17 trillion in market capitalization, valued the climate risks to their businesses at nearly $1 trillion, according to CDP, a non-profit that runs a global environmental disclosure system.

-In addition to reporting potential losses of $250 billion on stranded assets tied to fossil fuels, the companies surveyed said that within the next five years more than half of the climate risks they face are likely, very likely, or virtually certain to materialize.
+The companies reported potential losses of $250 billion on stranded assets tied to fossil fuels.
+In addition, they said that within the next five years more than half of the climate risks they face are likely, very likely, or virtually certain to materialize.
 Most of the companies indicated they consider addressing transition risks a priority.

-Of course, both transition and physical risks can have a financial impact on corporate operations and business—they can be sources of financial risks.
+Of course, both transition and physical risks can have a financial impact on corporate operations and business.

 Carbon Footprint Can Push Up Cost of Credit